Disha132-bit/incident-claim-genai/README.md

-🛡️ Insurance Claim GenAI Assistant
+🛡️ Insurance Claim GenAI Assistant:

     This is an AI-powered insurance assistant platform that supports various intelligent agents to help streamline insurance workflows using GenAI (TinyLLaMA / DistilGPT2 / Transformers).
 Built using Streamlit, it supports:

     ✅ Claim extraction